chefdog/DotNetAsmxDi/README.md

 ### 3.2.
 ASMX
 LoggingWebService.asmx is the implemented example.
 Implementation within an asmx is a little bit different.
 The process of injection into properties is not done through an automatic process.
-There is need for a little bit extra code, that is done in the constrcutor.
+There is need for a little bit extra code, that is done in the constructor.

 ## 4. Serilog
 Serilog is configured to use the rolling file sink.
 The log files are saved in the App_Data folder.